1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• Persistent heartburn or chest burning
+• The heartburn or chest is constantly being burnt

-• Discomfort or pain when swallowing
+• Sucking up soreness or pain

 • Chronic cough or hoarseness